pgsleepy/ultimatexr.io-1/content/api/P_UltimateXR_Core_UxrManager_IsPrecaching.md

 # UxrManager.IsPrecaching Property

 Gets whether the manager is currently pre-caching.
-This happens right after the local avatar is enabled and _usePrecaching is set.
+This happens right after the local avatar is enabled and <a href="P_UltimateXR_Core_UxrManager_UsePrecaching">UsePrecaching</a> is set.

 **Namespace:**&nbsp;<a href="N_UltimateXR_Core">UltimateXR.Core</a><br />**Assembly:**&nbsp;UltimateXR (in UltimateXR.dll) Version: 0.0.0.0